pyta-uoft/website/index.md

 ### E1101: No member {#E1101}

-This error occurs when you use dot notation (`my_var.x`) to access an attribute or to call a method which does not exist for the given value.
+This error occurs when you use dot notation (`my_var.x`) to access an attribute or to call a method which does not exist for the given object.

 This can happen for both built-in types like `str`, as well as classes that you define yourself.
 This error often results in an **AttributeError** when you run your program.